y-sayegh/Google-News-Adverse-Media/README.md

 - **Synchronous Web Service**: Designed to be simple without asynchronous complexity.
 - **Input Parameters**:
-  - API key (string)
   - Search subject (string)
   - Adverse media keywords (list of strings)
 - **Functionality**:
-  - Searches Google News for articles related to the search subject.
+  - Cleans article URLs to remove Google tracking parameters.
   - Evaluates each article's relevance based on subject and adverse media keywords.
   - Assigns a relevance score to each article (expressed as a percentage).
 - **Response Structure**: